 The best time go to the Chobe National Park on safari

-The rainy season, which runs from November to March, is a good time to visit the park if you want to spot birds and see baby animals, as this is when they are born.
-Please keep in mind though that weather patterns in South Africa are becoming unpredictable, especially due to the global warming that is causing major climate changes.
-Finding the best time of year to go very much depends on what it is you would like to see.
-Feel free to chat to one of our experienced agents to find out what will suit your needs.
+The rainy season, which runs from November to March, is a good time to visit the park if you want to spot birds and see baby animals.
+Please keep in mind though that weather patterns in Africa are becoming unpredictable, especially due to the global warming that is causing major climate changes.
+Finding the best time of year to go very much depends on what you would like to see.

 Click here for more Budget Tours to Botswana